KINGSTON

 Reviving the Art of Black & White Photography in Kingston.

-At its heart is a vintage Leica Focomat 1 enlarger, once housed in an East 12th Street apartment where prints for landmark books like Bass Line and OverTime were made.
+At the heart of the stuio is a vintage Leica Focomat 1 enlarger, once housed in an East 12th Street apartment where prints for Miltโs landmark books like Bass Line and OverTime were made.

 Rebuilt in Kingston, the darkroom continues that legacy as both a tribute and a living creative space.